 Another product, ProntoForms’ Mobile Forms, is a low-code, enterprise-grade application solution for front-line workers.
 Removing the need for paper forms, this platform integrates with Geotab and a wide range of cloud systems.
 Submissions are saved automatically and continue to be accessible in service-free areas.
 Drivers can also embed rich media, such as photos, annotations, customer signatures, videos and audio recordings.

 Front-line workers can go paperless with Mobile Forms by ProntoForms.

 2. Routing and dispatch tools

 Connected fleets are becoming increasingly nimble.
-Many popular solutions enable managers to assign (or cancel) jobs from home office, with immediate effect, as well as optimise routing.
+Many popular solutions enable managers to assign (or cancel) jobs from home office, with immediate effect, as well as optimize routing.

 One dispatch management solution is Applied Data Consultants’ Elite EXTRA.
 A MyGeotab Add-on, Elite EXTRA works directly with the GO device, including all functions on a single sign-in dashboard.
-Managers can create, manage, optimise and customise routes, before dispatching them to a smartphone or tablet.
+Managers can create, manage, optimize and customize routes, before dispatching them to a smartphone or tablet.
 Features include e-signature capture, barcode scanning and advanced reporting.
 Customers benefit too, receiving real-time ETA updates via email or text messaging.